maximbilan/iOS-Swift-Drawing-App/README.md

 	...
 </pre>

-An array of lines, last point, color and line width.
+An array of lines, last point color and line width.
 That's all.
 In touch handling methods we need implement the next:

 <pre>